-Servicing of generator sets presents unique problems.
-Servicing generator sets cannot be compared to the servicing of automobiles, trucks or even farm equipment.
-Failures often occur in remote areas far from competent assistance.
-Generators are often taxed far more severely than auto or truck engines; therefore, maintenance schedules must be adhered to more strictly.
+The servicing of industrial generator sets presents unique challenges.
+Generators cannot be compared to the servicing of automobiles, trucks, or even farm equipment.
+In many cases, these generators are installed far from a repair facility.
+Generators are heavily taxed and used for critical installations; therefore, maintenance schedules must be adhered to strictly.

-Failures can begin with minor problems that are overlooked and become amplified when not corrected during routine maintenance.
+Failures often begin with minor problems that are overlooked and become amplified when not corrected during routine maintenance.